Sunday, 10 September 2017

 3/4 cup of starter, 1-1/4 cups water, 1 tsp salt, 1/2 tsp baking soda, 3 cups of flour

 I use a combination of flour types and like to add flax seeds and hemp seeds.
+The baking soda helps neutralize some acidity, but you can use 1-1/2 tsp salt with fresh starter and skip the baking soda.

 The total amount of flour needed depends on several factors that are beyond my control such as humidity.
 After making the bread a few times, it becomes easier to know when you have enough added flour.
 It is not necessary to knead the bread for 10 minutes as the sourdough starter does that work in the extended rising period.